kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 choices for symmetric encryption, as specified in the `ServerHello` message, were authentic.
 These are not authenticated until the `Finished` message from the server arrived.
 This may allow an adversary to downgrade the symmetric algorithms, but only to what the client is willing to accept.
+If such an attack occurs, the handshake will also never succesfully complete and no data can be sent back.

 If the client trusts the symmetric algorithms advertised in its `ClientHello` message, this should not be a concern.
 A client MUST NOT accept any cryptographic parameters it does not include in its own `ClientHello` message.

 If client authentication is used, explicit authentication is reached before any application data, on either client or server side, is transmitted.